Zetaphor/IITC-Ingress-Portal-CSV-Export/README.md

 This project started as a simple modification to the [IITC Maxfields Exporter](http://github.com/itayo/IITC-Ingress-Maxfields-Exporter) plugin by [itayo](http://github.com/itayo).

 ### Disclaimer
-I am in no way affiliated with Niantic.
+I am in no way affiliated with Niantic, Nintendo, or GameFreak.